viktornar/hiccup/README.md

 # Hiccup application

 This is a simple application that try to simulate player for **Dragons of mugloar** game.
+The application is named in honor of the main character from **How to train dragon** movie.

 ## Getting Started